kaolinmc/example-extension/README.md

     }
 }
 ```
-The most important annotation after @Mixin is the @SourceInjection (Or field or method injection), which tells you *where* you're putting the code.
+The most important annotation after @Mixin is the @SourceInjection, which tells you *where* you're putting the code.
+Specifically @SourceInjection denotes where the given instructions are going in the target method in the target class.
+With point you can define what part of the method this targets.

 There are three types of mixins supported, SourceInjection: which adds to an existing function,
 MethodInjection: which replaces an existing function and FieldInjection: adds a new field to a class.
 More documentation
 all the possible values for these is provided in the ExtensionLoader project.